 If the Fund's net income for tax purposes, including net realized capital gains, for any taxation year exceeds the aggregate amount of the regular monthly distributions made in the year to Unitholders, the Fund will also be required to pay one or more special distributions (either in cash or Units) by the end of the calendar year (in the case of a taxation year ending on December 15 of such calendar year) and by the end of such taxation year (in any other case), to Unitholders as is necessary to ensure that the Fund will not be liable for income tax on such amounts under the Tax Act (after taking into account all available deductions, credits and refunds).
-Immediately after a pro rata distribution of Class A Units to the Unitholders in satisfaction of any non-cash distribution, the number of outstanding Class A Units will automatically be consolidated such that each holder of Class A Units will hold, after the consolidation, the same number of Class A Units as the Unitholder held before the non-cash distributions, except in the case of a non-resident Unitholder to the extent tax was required to be withheld in respect of the distribution.
+Immediately after a pro rata distribution of Class A Units to the Unitholders in satisfaction of any non-cash distribution, the number of outstanding Class A Units will automatically be consolidated such that each holder of Class A Units will hold, after the consolidation, the same number of Class A Units will hold, after the consolidation, the same number of Class A Units will hold before the non-cash distributions, except in the case of a non-resident Unitholder to the extent tax was required to be withheld in respect of the distribution.
 See "Income Tax Considerations".